kurmasz-assignments/cis343-connect4-c/README.md

 When your initial tests are complete, check in your code with "[Check Tests]" in the commit message.

-When your project is complete (has a complete set of tests, has a working game, passes my tests, and is well-formatted and well-documented), check in your code with "[Grade Me]" in the commit message.
+When your project is complete (has a complete set of tests, has a working game, passes my automated tests, passes Valgrind, and is well-formatted and well-documented), check in your code with "[Grade Me]" in the commit message.

 **Important**: Just because your code passes the GitHub tests, does _not_ mean it meets all the requirements.
 The GitHub tests do not, for example, check the user interface.
 They also don't check the completeness of your unit tests or the quality of your code.